liad-rbi-org/raiffeisen-agentic-ai-training/README.md

 git clone <project path>
 ```

 2. This project is using [uv](https://docs.astral.sh/uv/) as a replacement to the traditional `pip install ...`.
-It creates an segragaded project environment and ensures you have the same package versions.
+It creates an segregated project environment and ensures you have the same package versions.
 [Install uv](https://docs.astral.sh/uv/getting-started/installation/) on your computer - based on your operating system.
     #### Linux:
     ```bash
     curl -LsSf https://astral.sh/uv/install.sh | sh
     ```
     #### Windows:
-    ```poweshell
+    ```powershell
     powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
     ```